pyarmak/entrada-1x-docs/user/docs/gradebook/create.md

 You can link a gradebook assessment to an existing portfolio requirement.
 Doing this will allow graders to access a learner portfolio via the gradebook and if a form has also been attached to the assessment will permit a grader to view the portfolio entry and complete the assessment form simultaneously on the page.

 ##How to link a form to an assessment
 Assessment Form allows you to link an existing assessment form to the gradebook assessment.
 This can permit online, electronic grading by faculty.
-If you need to create a form navigate to Admin>Assessment and Evaluation>Forms
+(If you need to create a form navigate to Admin>Assessment and Evaluation>Forms.)

-* Click Attach Assessment Form
+* Click 'Attach Assessment Form'.
 * Begin to type the form title and options should appear.
-Click on the form you wish to attach and click Attach Assessment Form.
+Click on the form you wish to attach and click 'Attach Assessment Form'.
 * The assessment form will now appear on the assessment screen.
 You must indicate weights for the items on the assessment form and enter scores as required by different item types.
-* Click Attach Assessment.
+* Click 'Attach Assessment'.
-* To remove an attached assessment form, click the red Remove Form button.
+* To remove an attached assessment form, click the red 'Remove Form' button.

 ##How to assign curriculum tags to an assessment
 Assessment Objectives allows you to map learning objectives from the Curriculum Tags sets to the assessment.
 The objectives are hidden by default so access this feature by clicking the faint gray plus box to the left of the Assessment Objectives title.

-The curriculum tags assigned to a course will automatically appear for selection.
+* The curriculum tags assigned to a course will automatically appear for selection.
-To assign curriculum tags to this assessment, tick off each desired tag.
+* To assign curriculum tags to this assessment, tick off each desired tag.
-If you need to access additional curriculum tags, click the green Map Additional Objectives button.
+* If you need to access additional curriculum tags, click the green Map Additional Objectives button.
 Click through the curriculum tag set to the required tag and tick off the small box beside the curriculum tag.
-Assigned curriculum objectives and MCC presentations (two curriculum tag sets) are reported by course via the Assessment Objective Summary report.
+* Assigned curriculum objectives and MCC presentations (two curriculum tag sets) are reported by course via the Assessment Objective Summary report.

-Pick **Draft** or **Publish** to indicate whether you want to finalize the assessment or leave it hidden and editable.
+* Pick **Draft** or **Publish** to indicate whether you want to finalize the assessment or leave it hidden and editable.
 Once published, an assessment can still be edited, however if it is already visible, learners may see any changes made.
-Click Save.
+* Click Save.

 By default, when you save your work the system will redirect you to the Grade assessment page where you can input student marks.
 To select a different destination after saving use the dropdown menu immediately to the left of the blue Save button.